arduino-libraries/dblib/README.md

 ## License
 GNU Lesser General Public License as published by the Free Software Foundation version 2.1

-See [LICENSE.md] for more information
+See [LICENSE] for more information